Bhavin-2004/rock-paper-scissor/README.md

 Contributions are welcome!
 If you'd like to improve the game or fix bugs:

 1. Fork the repository.
-2. Create a new branch: git checkout -b feature-name.
+2. Create a new branch: `git checkout -b feature-name`.
-3. Make your changes and commit them: git commit -m 'Add new feature'.
+3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to the branch: git push origin feature-name.
+4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request detailing your changes.